mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/misc_custom_types.md

 MPI_Type_contiguous(3, MPI_DOUBLE, &dt_point);
 ```

 We are not entirely done here, we need to **commit** the datatype.
-This is a mandatory operation, and if you don't do that, and use your new datatype in communications, you will end up with invalid datatype errors.
-You can commit by simply calling `MPI_Type_commit` :
+The commit operation allows MPI to generate a formal description of the buffers you will be sending and receiving.
+This is a mandatory operation.
+If you don't commit but still use your new datatype in communications, you are most likely to end up with invalid datatype errors.
+You can commit by simply calling `MPI_Type_commit`.

 ```cpp
 MPI_Type_commit(&dt_point);